iziVersano/BartenderTrainers/replit.md

   - Fixed runtime error by correcting cocktail JSON structure to match schema

 - July 08, 2025: Added Skip Cocktail functionality for improved user experience
-  - Added "Skip Cocktail" button (⏭️) next to Clear All button in BuildArea
+  - Added "Skip Cocktail" button (⏭️) in BuildArea header for better visibility
   - Implemented skipCocktail Redux action to load new random cocktail
   - Button clears current build area and loads completely new random cocktail
   - Orange-themed styling to distinguish from other action buttons
-  - Side-by-side layout with Clear All button for better space usage
+  - Positioned in top-right corner of BuildArea header for easy access
   - Users can now skip difficult cocktails and continue practicing with others

 - July 08, 2025: Updated Speed Line with comprehensive 2-row layout